 1. Cement Production could rise by as much as 23% by 2050 as the global population grows

 The global population is expected to grow significantly and become more urbanized.
 This increased demand for cement is weighed against the need to cut carbon dioxide emissions.
-To meet this demand in industry growth while meeting environmental responsibilities, companies are investing in alternative fuels in the production process and large-scale concrete recycling.
-More industry research into CO2 capturing technology may help meet this demand while demonstrating sustainability.
+As a result, companies are investing in alternative fuels in the production process and large-scale concrete recycling to meet this demand in industry growth while meeting environmental responsibilities.
+More industry research into CO2-capturing technology may help meet this demand while demonstrating sustainability.

 3. 9 billion traditional bricks are manufactured each year

 Consumers are looking for more sustainable alternatives to bricks that create greenhouse gases and airborne toxins in the production process.
-Recently developed wool bricks are 37% stronger than traditional bricks and dry hard.
+Developed wool bricks are 37% stronger than traditional bricks and dry hard.
 This reduces the gases produced by firing and the energy needed to fire them.